 If this feature is enabled for the organization account, then it is possible to set QoS additional parameters for any Internet plan.

 Cloud4Wi uses RADIUS standard attributes in order to set QoS parameters.
 Of course, it is necessary that your access device supports this feature.

 If limits are not set in the correct way, please check if your device supports this feature or not.

 Here's a complete list of the compatible devices and firmware.
 If your device is not here, then it doesn't support QoS.

 - Cambium Network

 - Ruckus Wireless (Controller and Standalone)

-Please also note that for some devices, you can set connection policies on the Admin Panel by specifying the ID (Filter-ID) of a policy configured locally.
-Volare sends the ID during the authentication process and the access device applies it to the user session.
+Please also note that for some devices, you can set connection policies on the Cloud4Wi Dashboard by specifying the ID (Filter-ID) of a policy configured locally.
+Cloud4Wi sends the ID during the authentication process and the access device applies it to the user session.

 You can use Filter-ID based policies if you are using the following hardware manufacturers: